Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Construction of a universal polynomial

 \section{Construction of a universal polynomial}

 For an indeterminate $x$, we define

 Let $n$ and $r$ be integers with $n \ge 0$ and $r \ge 1$.
 In this section, we construct a universal polynomial

-in an explicit way, modifying the construction of Fulton-Lang \cite{FL} Chapter II \S4.
-This polynomial agrees with the polynomial considered in \cite{Gr2} Chapter I Proposition 1.5 up to signs of $u_j$'s with $j$ odd, and plays a central role in the Riemann-Roch theorem without denominators (cf.\ \cite{J} \S1).
-See also Proposition \ref{prop8-2} and Theorem \ref{thm9-1} below.
-We start with indeterminates $\bs{a}=(a_1,a_2,\dotsc,a_n)$, $\bs{b}=(b_1,b_2,\dotsc,b_r)$ and a power series
+in an explicit way by modifying the polynomial of Fulton-Lang considered in \cite{FL} Chapter II \S4.
+Our polynomial $\sfp_{n,r}$ agrees with the polynomial considered in \cite{Gr2} Chapter I Proposition 1.5 and \cite{J} \S1, up to signs of $u_j$'s with $j$ odd.
+We will also provide Propositions \ref{prop8-1} and \ref{prop8-2} below concerning elementary properties of some power series related to this universal polynomial, which will be useful later in Theorem \ref{thm9-1} below.